Frequently Asked Questions about Sword & Spirit Seminary

 The classically and historically accepted core doctrines of the Christian faith are non-negotiable.
 Beyond that, we’re committed to encouraging scholarly quests for truth in secondary and controversial areas of the faith in order to encourage critical thinking‒ at times, presenting opposing, alternative, or counter viewpoints for students to examine.
 This can be the case, in topics such as eschatology, the Calvinism/Arminianism question, Cessationism vs Continuationism, and women in ministry topics.

-Our primary authors represent over 50 diverse educational institutions… institutions regarded as evangelical, traditional, charismatic, and even orthodox.
+Our primary authors represent over 50 diverse educational institutions… institutions regarded as evangelical, traditional, charismatic, and orthodox.

 While a good deal of curriculum authors come from Evangelical-leaning scholars, the contributions of the Full-Gospel scholars also abound and are just as vital.
 The Biblical Interpretation and Preaching Department, for instance, includes a Presbyterian, two Full-Gospel scholars, a Woman, an African-American church pastor, and a number of Evangelicals.